Dre Campbell Farm

 Adults are often mistaken for bees or wasps because of their movements and orange-and-black markings.
 They lay eggs at the base of plants.

-After about a week, the larvae hatch out and cause damage by piercing into stems to feed.
+After about a week, the larvae hatch and quickly bore into stems, where they feed on internal plant tissues.

 How to Get Rid of Squash Vine Borers Naturally